yoon-zh/yoonzh.com/posts/arriving-to-china.md

 - [WeChat 微信](https://www.wechat.com/): used for EVERYTHING. messaging, payments, social media, even booking taxis. get it and set it up before you land.
 - [Alipay 支付宝](https://mobile.alipay.com): wechat 2.0 but for money-stuff only. paying bills, ordering food, booking hotels, yada yada. bind your foreign bank card before flying, saves lots of headache.
-- [amap 高德地图](https://mobile.amap.com/): chinese map. everything google is blocked here, so you need a chinese map. i suggest [amap](https://mobile.amap.com/), or baidu maps: [(iOS)](https://apps.apple.com/us/app/百度地图-路线规划-出行必备/id452186370) - [(android)](https://play.google.com/store/apps/details?id=com.baidu.BaiduMap&hl=zh). it’s not perfect, but you’ll get around. and no, unfortunately theres no map in english... dont try to use others, they're unreliable.
+- [amap 高德地图](https://mobile.amap.com/): chinese map. everything google is blocked here, so you need a chinese map. i suggest [amap](https://mobile.amap.com/), or baidu maps: [(iOS)](https://apps.apple.com/us/app/百度地图-路线规划-出行必备/id452186370) - [(android)](https://play.google.com/store/apps/details?id=com.baidu.BaiduMap&hl=zh). it’s not perfect, but you’ll get around. and no, unfortunately theres no map in english (maybe apple maps can help if you really dont know)... dont try to use others, they're unreliable.
 - translator app: i suggest [deepL](https://www.deepl.com/app?utm_source=windows&utm_campaign=share-with-friends&utm_medium=app). other translators should be fine too, as long as you have wifi or data. if you're studying chinese or staying for more than a few weeks, pleco is your best friend. [(iOS)](https://apps.apple.com/us/app/pleco-chinese-dictionary/id341922306) - [(android)](https://play.google.com/store/apps/details?id=com.pleco.chinesesystem)

-keep in mind EVERYTHING here is done and paid in phone, expect no cash. so setting up 微信 or 支付宝 is crucial. yes, **get both**. if one gives trouble you have the other one.
+keep in mind EVERYTHING here is done and paid in phone, expect no cash. so setting up 微信 and 支付宝 is crucial. yes, **get both**. if one gives trouble you have the other one.

 *bringing cash is not really necessary*. at most, maybe bring RMB 500 in cash for an emergency, like if your phone doesnt work and you're stuck at the airport.